 3. McCreath Indigenous Student Award

 This scholarship is aimed at a particular group; namely, Indigenous women who are entering the university’s Edwards School of Business in the Bachelor of Commerce program.
 This is a competitive scholarship, so you need to prepare an application package.
-After submitting your application, if successful, you’ll be invited for an interview, where you’ll sit down with the director of the business school, as well as school administrators, so you should know how to prepare for a college interview.
+After submitting your application, if successful, you’ll be invited for an interview, where you’ll sit down with the director of the business school, as well as school administrators, so you should get some college interview preparation.
 You can review common college admissions interview questions and answers to get an idea of how to answer typical questions such as “tell me about yourself”.
 Reading these answers and questions will also teach you how to craft your answers so they are both concise, revealing and original.

 Academic Programs